Murder of Yaron and Efrat Ungar: Background

 Yaron and Efrat Ungar were a married couple who, along with their one-year-old son Yishai and two-year-old son Dvir, lived in Kiryat Arba, an urban Israeli settlement on the outskirts of Hebron, in the Judean Mountains region of the West Bank.
 In 1996, country ownership of the region was disputed and residence of Kiryat Arba had been subjected to multiple terrorist attacks.

 The attack

-On June 9, 1996, the couple drove back from a wedding they attended, during the night, on the Kiryat Malachi-Beit Shemesh road (Route 383) with their one-year-old son Yishai whom was seated in a car seat in the back.
+On June 9, 1996, the couple drove back from a wedding they attended during the night, on the Kiryat Malachi-Beit Shemesh road (Route 383) with their one-year-old son Yishai, who was seated in a car seat in the back.
 The Ungars were on their way to pick up their son Dvir from his grandmother's house.

 When they drove near moshav Gefen, two Palestinian gunmen pulled up alongside in a Mitsubishi van and fired 20 bullets into the front seat of the Ungar's moving car.
 Both Yaron and Efrat were killed but Yishai survived.

 It was later determined that one of the weapons, a Kalashnikov assault rifle, was the same weapon used in a January 1996 attack that killed two Israeli soldiers.